Kerala Blasters FC: Support

-The Blasters are also known for having one of the most vocal and passionate supporters group known as Manjappada.
-Founded in 2014, they are one of the largest and most active supporters group in the country.
+The Blasters are also known for having one of the most vocal and passionate supporters groups, known as Manjappada.
+Founded in 2014, they are one of the largest and most active supporters groups in the country.
 The group has also won the award for the 'Best Fan Club' at the Indian Sports Honours for two times in 2017 and 2020.

 Rivalries

 South Indian Derby

 The club's main rivals are their South Indian neighbours, Chennaiyin FC and Bengaluru FC.

 Chennaiyin FC

 Kerala Blasters have developed a rivalry with fellow southern club Chennaiyin FC from the inaugural season of the Indian Super League itself.
 Former Chennaiyin head coach and player Marco Materazzi was sent off when the clubs played each other in the 2014 semi-final and was then given a one-match suspension in 2016 after he was involved in a scuffle between a Chennaiyin player and a Kerala Blasters player.
 This incident led Kerala Blasters fans to wear masks of Zinedine Zidane at the return leg in Kochi, intensifying the rivalry between the clubs.
 The meetings between the two clubs later came to be known as the South Indian Derby.
 Bengaluru FC became a part of the South Indian Derby, when they joined Indian Super League in 2017.